Human Rights Commission (HRC)

 - Chantell Knauss, Assistant City Manager

 Advises, recommends, and assists Council in matters of human rights.
 Seven regular members and two student members.
+The mission of the Golden Valley HRC is to help promote and nourish a safe, respectful, and welcoming community.

 HRC Meeting Day & Time